Decomposition-Based Modular Conformal Prediction for Two-Stage Modeling: Additional Experiments

 We include additional experiments using additional synthetic experiments with covariate shift and real-world stock data to demonstrate the flexibility of our method.
-Furthermore, we provide visualizations of the scaling parameters to demonstrate the interpretability of the decomposition.
+Furthermore, we provide visualizations of the scaling parameters to demonstrate the identification of the decomposition.
 In addition, we perform hyperparameter sweeps over the synthetic dataset described in \Cref{experiments}.
-We also include comparisons to DtACI, although DtACI performs poorly due to being designed for one step ahead updates, rather than with a forecasting horizon.
+We also include comparisons to additional cutting-edge baselines DtACI and ECI, although both methods perform poorly where the former tends to be inefficient and the latter tends to undercover.